 In practice, though, many people use “Section 508” as a catchphrase to refer to anything related to compliance with the Americans with Disabilities Act (ADA).
 Section III of this Act protects the rights of users with disabilities with regards to websites and digital media.
 These rules apply to broader state and local government, businesses, and non-profits.
 Legally, disabled users have a right to access any service online that is accessible to the able-bodied public.
 Just like the requirement that businesses have ADA-compliant physical locations, a website has to be compliant as well.

-Section 508 (and the related Section 255 of the Communications Act of 1934) has received much-needed refresh as of January 18, 2017.
+Section 508 (and the related Section 255 of the Communications Act of 1934) has received much-needed refresh as of January 18, 2017 (as of May 2025, this is still the most recent update).
 You can read all about the changes on the Access Board website.
 As a part of the refresh, they have fully incorporated the WCAG 2.0 A and AA guidelines as a basis for the revised standards.

 The W3C’s Web Content Accessibility Guidelines, or WCAG, is the most fundamental set of accessibility recommendations for the web.
 The difference is that these guidelines are only that — a recommendation — and not historically a mandate.
 But with the refresh, they are the most straightforward answer to how to get your website up to ADA and Section 508 compliance.

 The WCAG group accessibility features into three levels of compliance.
 In order of least to most accessible are A, AA, and AAA.
-At Kanopi we focus on meeting level AA compliance with the WCAG 2.0 standards for our clients; that’s a safe benchmark for universities and progressive organizations who are focused on comprehensively supporting their users.
+At Kanopi, we focus on meeting level AA compliance with the most recent release of WCAG standards for our clients; that’s a safe benchmark for universities and progressive organizations who are focused on comprehensively supporting their users.
 And now, as of the beginning of the year, it’s the mandate for governmental compliance.

 Do I really have that many users who need this kind of support?
 Why is it important?